Xinyi-Ding/Scolarly-Net/Documents/Implementation/Test-Analysis.md

 - **Test Tools**: The testing was conducted using user feedback forms, task-based testing scenarios, and user interviews to gather feedback and insights from the participants.
 - **Test Devices**: The system was tested on EIDF VM, for participants who do not have access to our VM, were given control of one of our group members' computer to interact with the system.

+### Testing Procedure

+1. The participants were provided with a brief introduction to the application and its core functionalities.
+2. The participants were given a [Guide](Guide.md) on how to use the application, which included the layout of the application, the core functionalities, and the steps to perform specific tasks.
+3. The participants were given a way to access the application via EIDF VM, or the permission to control one of our group members' computer to interact with the system.
+4. The participants were asked to perform specific tasks written in the [Usability Test Form](Usability-Form.md) .
+5. The participants were asked to finish the Usability Form after each task and give a general feedback at the end of the test.
+6. The interactions and feedback were recorded and analyzed to identify usability issues and areas for improvement.

 ### Test Feedback Collected
 1. **Task 1: Uploading a Paper**
    - **Description**: Upload a paper to the application through Dashboard page, check the paper information and the link cards that are available, and generate a graph from the uploaded paper though these available links cards.